piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/going-password-less-rdm-cyberark.md

 ### CyberArk Privilege Session Manager (PSM) Configuration
 A discussion on the PSM is surely too broad to fit in this blog, so I will again refer to CyberArk’s documentation.
 As for {{ en.RDM }}, in your PSM-Server entry, use one of our mechanism to have the connection use the AAM entry configured in the previous step.

-If you have chosen AAM option 1 above, you must use the User Specific Settings in {{ en.RDM }} to create the link between the PSM-Server entry and the AAM Entry that is stored in the User Vault.
+If you have chosen AAM option 1 above, you must use the User Specific Settings in {{ en.RDM }} to create the link between the PSM-Server entry and the AAM Entry that is stored in the {{ en.UVLT }}.

 If you have rather selected options 2a or 2b, I believe that the best option is to set the PSM-Server entry to use ***Credential Repository***, paired with ***prompt on connection*** This makes the experience better for new users, and experienced users will know how to switch to User Specific Settings to make their choice more permanent.
 ### CyberArk Webservices SDK configuration